 Click Download then click Cancel.

 The API Keys section now displays your API key.
-You will need both the API key and private key when you create a SaaS Environment.
+You will need both the API key and private key when you select or create a SaaS project.

-Commerce Services are made up of SaaS projects and environments.
-A SaaS project is a grouping of SaaS environments.
-A SaaS environment defines a data space that is used to collect and store data that enables Commerce Services to work.
-Some of this data may be exported from Magento and some may be collected from shopper behavior on the storefront.
+Commerce instances need to be configured with a SaaS Project and a SaaS Data Space so that Commerce Services can send data to the right location.
+A SaaS Project groups all of the SaaS Data Spaces.
+The SaaS Data Spaces are used to collect and store data that enables Commerce Services to work.
+Some of this data may be exported from the Commerce instance and some may be collected from shopper behavior on the storefront.
 That data is then persisted to secure cloud storage.

-In the case of Product Recommendations, the SaaS environment contains catalog and behavioral data.
-You can point a Magento instance to a SaaS environment by selecting that SaaS data space in the Magento configuration.
+In the case of Product Recommendations, the SaaS data space contains catalog and behavioral data.
+You can point a Commerce instance to a SaaS data space by selecting it in the Commerce configuration.

-You should use your production SaaS environment only on your production Magento installation to avoid data collisions.
+You should use your production SaaS data space only on your production Commerce installation to avoid data collisions.
 Otherwise, you risk polluting your production site data with testing data, which will cause deployment delays.
 For example, your production product data could be mistakenly overwritten from staging data, such as staging URLs.

-SaaS environments are designed to support multiple different websites, identified by their website codes.
+SaaS data spaces are designed to support multiple different websites, identified by their website codes.
 Data from the same website gets compiled together and separated from data from other websites.
-This allows you to reuse one SaaS environment by multiple Magento installations, as long as all websites have unique codes specified.
+This allows you to reuse one SaaS data space by multiple Commerce installations, as long as all websites have unique codes specified.
 Otherwise, you risk overwriting your data for the same website.

-If you do not see the Commerce Services Connector section in the Magento configuration, you need to install the desired Commerce Service, such as Product Recommendations.
+If you do not see the Commerce Services Connector section in the Commerce configuration, you need to install the Commerce modules for your desired Commerce Service, such as Product Recommendations.

-To create a SaaS Environment, request the Magento API key from the Magento license holder for your store.
+To select or create a SaaS project, request the Commerce API key from the Commerce license holder for your store.

 On the Admin sidebar, go to Stores > Settings > Configuration.